agateau/nanoci/README.md

 Create `~/.config/nanoci.yaml` with this content:

     workspace_base_dir: /where/to/checkout/code
-    log_dir: /where/to/store/logs                # defaults to ~/.cache/nanoci/log
+    log_base_dir: /where/to/store/logs                # defaults to ~/.cache/nanoci/log

 # Project config